lefros22/Proyecto_de_Grado-CultivoAcuaponico-/Live_components/README.md

 https://photos.app.goo.gl/17TKQxqVfbyk1X739

-About description you can check the grade project document
+For description you can check the grade project document